AmX3/To-Do-App/README.md

 ## Aim

-Creating a simple TODO app using TypeScript, Styled Components in React.
+Creating a simple TODO app using TypeScript, Styled Components in React connected to local database mySql.
 Features include the ability to add and remove a new task.
 This project aimed to provide a better understanding of Typescript, styled-components for a client project.

 ## Screenshot